 Vaccines work by stimulating the immune system to produce antibodies against pathogens, in this case the bacteria that cause whooping cough.

 Even that may not be enough to protect every infant from the disease.
-In one study, only 14 percent of women on Medicaid in Michigan received the TDaP vaccine during their first pregnancy.
+In one study, only on Medicaid in Michigan received the TDaP vaccine during their first pregnancy.
 Also, not every infant will receive enough antibodies, even from vaccinated mothers.
 And the level of antibodies in an infant’s blood can drop quickly after birth.

 Continuing Rise in Cases